jpguile/Getting-and-Cleaning-Data-Course-/CodeBook.md

 SubjectId -> The ID of the test subject

-activityId -> The type of activity performed when the corresponding measurements were taken
+ActivityId -> The type of activity performed when the corresponding measurements were taken

 # Below are the measurements

 tBodyAcc-mean()-X
 tBodyAcc-mean()-Y